Business Automation for Small Teams (2026 Guide)

 High Impact, Medium Risk (Phase Two)

-Once your first automations are running smoothly:
+Once your first automations have been running cleanly for a few weeks:

 What to Skip (For Now)